Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Introduction

-In this paper, we consider a special subfamily of those $L$-functions, that is, the $L$-functions $L(s,\pi\times\chi)$ with $\chi$ being order at most $2$ characters of $F^\times\bs\BA^\times$.
-There are three different types of global zeta integrals, which represents this family of $L$-functions.
-The doubling method is given in \cite{MR892097} by Piatetski-Shapiro and Rallis, which is regarded as the natural generalization of the method of Tate and of Godement-Jacquet.
-In their new way to get euler product in \cite{MR965059}, Piatetski-Shapiro and Rallis use an idea based on the property that cuspidal automorphic representations are non-singular.
-The theory of non-singular automorphic forms has been established through the work of Howe for symplectic groups (\cite{MR644835}) and of Li for general classical groups (\cite{MR1168122}).
-The third method was outlined in \cite{MR2906909} uses the Fourier-Jacobi coefficients of cuspidal automorphic forms.
-The idea is based on the extension of the Bernstein-Zelevinsky derivatives from general linear group to classical groups, which has now been used to produce the automorphic descent method of Ginzburg, Rallis and Soudry in \cite{MR2848523}.
+In this paper, we consider a special subfamily of those $L$-functions, that is, the $L$-functions $L(s,\sigma\times\chi)$ with $\chi$ being characters of $F^\times\bs\BA^\times$ of order at most $2$.
+There are three different types of global zeta integrals which represents this family of $L$-functions.
+First we have the doubling method which is given in \cite{MR892097} by I. Piatetski-Shapiro and S. Rallis.
+It is regarded as the natural generalisation of the method of J. Tate and of Godement-Jacquet.
+In their {\sl new way to get Euler products} in \cite{MR965059}, Piatetski-Shapiro and Rallis give a second way, using an idea based on the property that cuspidal automorphic representations are non-singular.
+The theory of non-singular automorphic forms has been established through the work of R. Howe for symplectic groups (\cite{MR644835}) and of J.-S. Li for general classical groups (\cite{MR1168122}).
+The third method outlined in \cite{MR2906909} uses the Fourier-Jacobi coefficients of cuspidal automorphic forms.
+The idea is based on the extension of the Bernstein-Zelevinsky derivatives from general linear group to classical groups, which has now been used to produce the automorphic descent method of Ginzburg-Rallis-Soudry in \cite{MR2848523}.

-When this family of $L$-functions were represented by the doubling zeta integrals, the poles of the $L$-functions is closely related to the theta correspondences from symplectic groups to the towers of orthogonal groups via the regularized Siegel-Weil formula of Kudla and Rallis and the Rallis inner product formula (\cite{MR1289491}).
-A complete theory using the values or poles of the $L$-functions $L(s,\pi\times\chi)$ to detect the local-global relation of the theta correspondences, which was initiated through a series of work of Rallis, has been given in recent papers of Yamana in \cite{MR3211043} and of Gan, Qiu and Takeda in \cite{gan14:_regul_siegel_weil_formul_secon}.
-We refer to \cite{gan14:_regul_siegel_weil_formul_secon} for the complete story of the theory and the relevant references in the topic.
+When this family of $L$-functions is represented by the doubling zeta integrals, the poles of the $L$-functions are closely related to the theta correspondences from symplectic groups to the towers of orthogonal groups via the regularised Siegel-Weil formula of Kudla-Rallis and the Rallis inner product formula (\cite{MR1289491}).
+A complete theory using the values or poles of the $L$-functions $L(s,\sigma\times\chi)$ to detect the local-global relation of the theta correspondences, initiated by Rallis in his series of work, has been given in recent papers of S. Yamana in \cite{MR3211043} and of Gan-Qiu-Takeda in \cite{gan14:_regul_siegel_weil_formul_secon}.
+We refer to \cite{gan14:_regul_siegel_weil_formul_secon} for the complete story of the theory and the relevant references on the topic.